 I am currently building a cedar-strip solo canoe which is planned to have only one seat.
-The seat will be set fairly low to lower the center of gravity adding some stability to the canoe.
-So that’s why I decided on bent frames.
+The seat will be set to lower the center of gravity and add some stability to the canoe.
+That’s why I decided on bent frames.

 The first thing to do was to figure out where the seat would be mounted and take a measurement of the hull width at that point.
 I found I needed to make the seat frames about 29”, which included an extra inch or two.
 I decided to make the seat area 13 x 10 inches with about a 1-1/2” bend in the frames.

 The frames would be about 1-1/4 wide by ¾” thick.

-I purchased a nice looking piece of ¾" x 4” x 6’ curly maple at Home Depot that I ripped to the frame width, plus a little to account for trimming, on my table saw.
-After cutting the frame cross member pieces, I ripped two 29” pieces to ¼” thickness.
+I purchased a nice looking piece of 3/4" x 4” x 6’ curly maple at Home Depot that I ripped to the frame width, plus a little to account for trimming, on my table saw.
+After cutting the frame cross member pieces, I ripped two 29” pieces to 1/4” thickness.
 I decide to make the center lamination from some redwood that I salvaged from an old hot tub that I demolished.
 The long pieces of seat frame would be a maple-redwood-maple lamination.
-I purchased a chair cane kit from Amazon which turned out to have only four pegs: I recommend the slightly different caning kit below.
+I purchased a chair cane kit from Amazon which turned out to have only four pegs; I would recommend doing your research and using a different one.

 Constructing the Frame